Flash Flood Watch in Effect for Big Island

-FLASH FLOOD WATCH IN EFFECT THROUGH SATURDAY MORNING FOR THE BIG ISLAND
+FLASH FLOOD WATCH IN EFFECT FOR BIG ISLAND FROM MONDAY MORNING THROUGH LATE MONDAY NIGHT

-Intense rainfall and flash flooding are possible as Tropical Cyclone Erick passes south of the state, especially along the east and southeast facing slopes.
-Peak rainfall accumulations of 4 to 8 inches with locally higher amounts will be possible.

-Flood prone areas, such as low spots in roads, may become impassable due to fast flowing water or deep ponding.

 PRECAUTIONARY/PREPAREDNESS ACTIONS